lightvector/KataGo/docs/GTP_Extensions.md

      Any consumers of this data should attempt to be robust to any pattern of whitespace within the output, as well as possibly the future addition of new keys and values.
 The ordering of the keys is also not guaranteed - consumers should be capable of handling any permutation of them.
   * `kata-get-param PARAM`, `kata-set-param PARAM VALUE`
      * Get a parameter or set a parameter to a given value.
+     * Current supported PARAMs are:
-     * Currently, the only supported PARAM is `playoutDoublingAdvantage (float)`.
-Setting this affects the value used for analysis, and affects play only if the config is not already set to use dynamicPlayoutDoublingAdvantageCapPerOppLead.
-More params may be added later.
+        * `playoutDoublingAdvantage (float)`.
+See documentation for this parameter in [the example config](..cpp/configs/gtp_example.cfg).
+Setting this via this command affects the value used for analysis, and affects play only if the config is not already set to use `dynamicPlayoutDoublingAdvantageCapPerOppLead`.
+        * `analysisWideRootNoise (float)`.
+See documentation for this parameter in [the example config](..cpp/configs/gtp_example.cfg)
+  * `kata-list-params`
+     * Report all PARAMs supported by `kata-get-param`, separated by whitespace.
   * `cputime`, `gomill-cpu_time`
      * Returns the approximate total wall-clock-time spent during the handling of `genmove` or the various flavors of `genmove_analyze` commands described above so far during the entire current instance of the engine, as a floating point number of seconds.
 Does NOT currently count time spent during pondering or during the various `lz-analyze`, `kata-analyze`, etc.
      * Note: Gomill specifies that its variant of the command should return the total time summed across CPUs.
 For KataGo, this time is both unuseful and hard to measure because much of the time is spent waiting on the GPU, not on the CPU, and with different threads sometimes blocking each other through the multitheading and often exceeding the number of cores on a user's system, time spent on CPUs is hard to make sense of.
 So instead we report wall-clock-time, which is far more useful to record and should correspond more closely to what users may want to know for actual practical benchmarking and performance.